-On 6 February 2018, Deutsche Bank executed a settlement agreement in the amount of U.S.\$ 240 million with plaintiffs to resolve a putative class action pending as part of the U.S. dollar LIBOR MDL asserting claims based on alleged transactions in U.S. dollar LIBOR-linked financial instruments purchased over the counter directly from LIBOR panel banks (Mayor & City Council of Baltimore v.
+On 6 February 2018, Deutsche Bank executed a settlement agreement in the amount of U.S.\$ 240 million with plaintiffs to resolve a putative class action pending as part of the U.S. dollar

+LIBOR MDL asserting claims based on alleged transactions in U.S. dollar LIBOR-linked financial instruments purchased over the counter directly from LIBOR panel banks (Mayor & City Council of Baltimore v.
 Credit Suisse AG).
 The agreement was submitted to the court for approval, and the court granted final approval of the settlement on 25 October 2018.
 Accordingly, the action is not included in the total number of actions above.
 The settlement amount, which Deutsche Bank has paid, is no longer reflected in Deutsche Bank's litigation provisions.

 Plaintiff in one of the non-MDL cases proceeding in the SDNY moved to amend its complaint following a dismissal of its claims.
 On 20 March 2018, the court denied plaintiff's motion for leave to amend and entered judgment in the action, closing the case.
 Plaintiff appealed the court's decision, and on 30 April 2019, the U.S. Court of Appeals for the Second Circuit affirmed the district court's decision.
+On 29 July 2019, the plaintiff sought further review from the US Supreme Court, which was denied on 7 October 2019.

 In January and March 2019, plaintiffs filed three putative class action complaints in the SDNY against several financial institutions, alleging that the defendants, members of the panel of banks that provided U.S. dollar LIBOR submissions, the organization that administers LIBOR, and their affiliates, conspired to suppress U.S. dollar LIBOR submissions from 1 February 2014 through the present.
-These actions were subsequently consolidated,. and on 1 July 2019, the plaintiffs filed a consolidated amended complaint.
+These actions were subsequently consolidated under In re: ICE LIBOR Antitrust Litigation, and on 1 July 2019, the plaintiffs filed a consolidated amended complaint.
+The defendants moved to dismiss on 30 August 2019.
 This action is not part of the U.S. dollar LIBOR MDL.